-• Pull-In
+Pull-In

-Pull-in can occur when the blade at the bottom of the bar contacts a foreign object or when the blade is pinched in the cut.
+Pull-in can occur when the blade at the bottom of the bar contacts a foreign object, such as a nail, or when the blade is pinched in the cut.

 The saw will be suddenly and forcefully pulled away from the operator.